What should I study at university if I want to be a teacher?

 - Bachelor of Education (BEd): this is an honours degree course in education.
 All BEd graduates gain qualified teacher status (QTS) along with their degrees.
 This is a popular choice for those who want to teach primary school children as the course content tends to be broad, though there are also some programmes for secondary teaching.

-If this option appeals, you’ll be in a better position to choose the right course for your future career if you have already decided whether you are interested in teaching at primary school or secondary school.
+If you would like to qualify as a teacher through your undergraduate degree studies, you’ll be in a better position to choose the right course for your future career if you have already decided whether you are interested in teaching at primary school or secondary school.
 Although most primary teacher training is generalist, the government wants more primary schools to employ teachers who can work as specialists in the sciences, maths, languages and other subjects, and some training courses are designed to support this.
-There are plans to address the shortage of physics teachers in secondary schools by introducing university courses that combine a physics degree with a teaching qualification.

 The undergraduate routes to qualifying as a teacher take three to four years full-time or four to six years part-time, so this is not always quicker than studying for an undergraduate degree that does not include teacher training and then taking a one-year teacher training course such as the Professional Graduate or Postgraduate Certificate of Education (PGCE).